haskell-infra/auron/README.md

 [Haskell.org](https://haskell.org), built on [NixOS](http://nixos.org)
 and [NixOps](http://nixos.org/nixops).
 We use it to:

+ - Manage all of [Haskell.org](https://haskell.org), including users and security updates.
  - Deploy things reproducibly and easily from any Linux box.
  - Send status updates to the [status site](http://status.haskell.org).
  - Send patches to [Phabricator](https://phabricator.haskell.org).